mit-pdos/sigmaos/cpython3.11/Doc/library/sys.rst

    an argument to :func:`getrefcount`.

    Note that the returned value may not actually reflect how many references to the object are actually held.
-For example, some objects are :term:`immortal` and have a very high refcount that does not reflect the actual number of references.
 Consequently, do not rely on the returned value to be accurate, other than a value of 0 or 1.

-   .. versionchanged:: 3.12
-      Immortal objects have very large refcounts that do not match the actual number of references to the object.

 .. function:: getrecursionlimit()